isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (4) The Guide Rent is not revealed to the bidders (or their agents) in this process.

-(5) On Mr Louis Chua’s question as to the publication of tender awards on SLA’s website – the highest bid rent in tender and tender results are published on SPIO for 6 months:
+(5) On Mr Louis Chua’s question as to the publication of tender awards on SLA’s website – the highest bid rent in the tender and tender results are published on SPIO for 6 months:

 * Ms Hazel Poa asked about the reason for this 6-month period.
 * The short answer is that after 6 months, valuations would be outdated as the market might have shifted, and the information is less market relevant.